sociomantic-tsunami/cachalot/relnotes/hmod.feature.md

-* `sociomantictsunami/dlang` image
+## Add `hmod` program to `dlang` image

-  `dlang` image now contains hmod program, as it's used during the build process.
+`dlang` image now contains hmod program, as it's used during the build process to generate documentation.